elevata-labs/elevata/docs/secure_metadata_connectivity.md

 ---

-## 🔑 4.
+## 🔧 4.
 Pepper and Surrogate Keys

 The pepper is a random secret string used to salt deterministic hash keys.
 It makes surrogate key generation both non-reversible and dataset-consistent.
+pepper must be stable per environment

 Each environment should have its own distinct pepper value.